ThisTestUser/FarLandsMod/README.md

 ### How does this work?
 This mod works by using ASM to directly patch NoiseGeneratorOctaves.class.
-In beta 1.8 and above, the following code below is used to fix the far lands:
+From beta 1.8 to 1.13.2, the following code below is used to fix the far lands:
 ```
 k = k % 16777216L;
 l = l % 16777216L;